 He deserves it.

-He spent 22 years serving his country as a law enforcement officer, a marine, and that's what he deserves.
+He spent 22 years serving his country as a law enforcement officer, a Marine, and that's what he deserves.

-He says, moreover, I'm committed to you in our meeting, holding those responsible for your brother's murder accountable to the full extent of the law and ensuring the operation like Fast and Furious ever happens again.
+He says, Moreover, I'm committed to you in our meeting holding those responsible for your brother's murder accountable to the full extent of the law and ensuring the operation like Fast and Furious ever happens again remains a top priority for the Department of Justice and for him personally.

 Do you believe him?

-Come on, no, no, I don't believe him.
+No, I don't believe him.

-Uh he was very sincere about uh getting answers.
+He was very sincere about getting answers.

-A joint staff report on Operation Fast and Furious recovered in June of 2017, showed the department did not take care to make sure the Terry family received information and support.
+A joint staff report on Operation Fast and Furious recovered in June of 2017 showed the department did not take care to make sure the Terry family received information and support.

 On the contrary, the department appears to have viewed the Terry family as a public relations nuisance.